-Gurbani tells that our fight or struggle should be with our own crooked mind (i.e., thoughts, habits, ਸੁਭਾ…), NOT with the body-frame (ਸਰੀਰ)!
-This is the Gurmukh Lifestyle (the Divine Life).
+The Sri Guru Granth Sahib (SGGS) teaches us that our fight or struggle should be with our own crooked mind (i.e. thoughts, habits, ਸੁਭਾ…), NOT with the physical body-frame!

-“Sitting down or standing up”, a worldly mind (the Manmukhs, Saakat, Mayadhaaree…) behaves with wickedness.
+A mind guided by worldly temptations and their corrupting influences (Manmukhs, Saakat, Mayadhaaree… midset) behaves crookedly or wickedly.
 That is, its thinking (Soch), habits and the resulting actions are directed by crookedness or meanness (Kutiltaa or Kameenagee (ਕੁਟਿਲਤਾ, ਕਮੀਨਗੀ)!

 - ਬੈਠਤ ਉਠਤ ਕੁਟਿਲਤਾ ਚਾਲਹਿ ॥ ਆਪੁ ਗਏ ਅਉਰਨ ਹੂ ਘਾਲਹਿ ॥੩॥: Sitting down or standing up – i.e. all the time – (those devoid of Bhagti, their) ways remain crooked.
 (These people) who have ruined themselves also ruin others. ||3|| (sggs 332).